 However, a common complaint is the bash plate.
 If you accidentally bump the underside of your e-moto, you’re likely to damage the bash plate, which could lead to motor damage.
 Talking about accidentally, if you drop your e-moto, you run the risk of damaging your footpegs, and potentially your handlebars/grips.

-Now, I know what you’re saying – if you take your e-moto to the track, it is likely to withstand tip overs, probably many of them…and in the one day if you’re riding hard.
+Now, I know what you’re saying – if you take your e-moto to the track, it is likely to withstand tip overs, probably many of them…and in the one day, if you’re riding hard.
 But that is when it is highly advisable to strengthen aspects of the frame.
-That’s a discussion for another day.
+That’s a discussion for another day – and why Rusty and his team designed the Skid Plate to hold up to anything.

 Power mods in the Talaria Sting